badoo/techblog/_posts/2015-06-22-lets-build-freehand-drawing-in-ios-part-2.markdown

 {% endhighlight %}

-Then we need to draw a dot.
+Now we need to draw a dot.
 Drawing a dot itself is achieved by drawing a filled circle.
-But then we duplicate a lot of the functionality and optimizations we previously did when drawing line.
+But then we duplicate a lot of the functionality and optimizations we previously did when drawing lines.
 We can refactor to share that code.
-This is how `drawLine` and the new `drawPoint` methods look like, with the common code refactored into a utility method:
+This is how `drawLine` and the new `drawPoint` methods look, with the common code refactored into a utility method:

 {% highlight swift %}